6G-SANDBOX/TNLCM/docs/README.md

 - [How to use Swagger UI](#how-to-use-swagger-ui)
 - [Report with the results of the Trial Network deployment](#report-with-the-results-of-the-trial-network-deployment)
 - [Trial Network Descriptor Schema](#trial-network-descriptor-schema)

+## Distribution of branches

+The **main** branch will be updated every time there is a plenary meeting.
+Releases will be created from this branch.

+The **staging** branch will be updated every time there is a plenary meeting or a demo.

+The **dev** branch will be used for development.
+This branch will feed the staging and main branches.

 ## Code structure